So far, we have found very little information about Gibson. The little that we've found leads us believe that the community is historic.<1>

 We use the term 'Historic' broadly and it generally means that the community no longer exists.
 However, it can also mean that the community might still exist, but was significantly larger or had a more 'official' existence in the past than it does now.
 Unfortunately our sources of data have proven to be unreliable.
 If you can provide us with more specific information about Gibson, please let us know so that we can improve our accuracy.

-Our distances are not driving distances, but are calculated as a 'straight-line' (or point-to-point) distance that begins in Gibson.
-A straight line distance ignores things like rivers, canyons, lakes, et cetera - it's truly a line drawn from Point A (ie- Gibson) to Point B.
+Our distances are not driving distances, but are calculated as a 'straight-line' distance starting in Gibson.
+A straight line distance ignores obstructions like rivers, canyons, lakes, et cetera - it's truly a line drawn from Point A (ie- Gibson) to Point B.